lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The required information MAY be acquired as described in {{sect-6.5}}.

-### Out-of-Band Verification of Root-CA Key
+### Out-of-Band Verification of Trusted CA Key
 {: id="sect-6.7.2"}

-An end entity must securely possess the public key of its root CA.
+An end entity must securely possess the public key of its trusted CA.
 One method to achieve this is to provide the end entity with the CA's self-certificate fingerprint via some secure "out-of-band" means.
 The end entity can then securely use the CA's self-certificate.